 - the Arrival South office, on the right side of the arrivals hall, is open daily from 7:30am to 11pm

-However, you might not want to go through this after a long flight – you could be in more of a mood to be on your way into the city (especially if you don’t need to wait around for checked luggage) for a meeting, dinner with friends or the comfort of your hotel bed.
+However, you might not want to go through the enrollment process after a long flight – you could be in more of a mood to be on your way into the city (especially if you don’t need to wait around for checked luggage) for a meeting, dinner with friends or the comfort of your hotel bed.

 Rather than wait around at the airport, I decided to visit the Hong Kong government’s Immigration Headquarters in Wan Chai, which is open Monday to Friday from 8.45am to 5pm.

 The tall black building is located at 7 Gloucester Road, and one of the easiest ways to get there is via the overhead walkway from Wan Chai MTR station, which crosses Lockhart Road, Jaffe Road and Gloucester Road (if you’re hopping the MTR to Wan Chai, take exit A5).

-This takes you to the upper floor of Immigration Headquarters, so you’ll then need to don down the stairs to the main lobby and take an elevator to the seventh floor.
+This busy walkway takes you to the upper floor of Immigration Headquarters, from where you can take the stairs or escalator down to the main lobby and then catch an elevator up to the seventh floor.

 When the lift arrives on level seven, do a sharp U-turn to the right and you’ll end up at a small e-Channel enrolment office.